kraasch/globe/README.md

 List of things to do

+  - [ ] pull out TUI world map into its own package (within the geo project), eg name the package `map`.
   - [ ] conversion function from location+time to timezone (default to system timezone).
   - [ ] visualizations.
     - [ ] visualization of lat+lon (user location).